 - Scenario response

 - Resources and references

-At course completion a certificate of completion will be instantly available for download and will be sent to you by email.
-The certificate can also be sent by email to the party that has required that you complete this Fire Safety Class.
+At course completion a certificate of completion and wallet card will be instantly available for download and sent to you by email.
+If you provide your employer's information, the certificate and wallet card will also be emailed to your employer immediately upon course completion.

 We guarantee that the certificate of completion will be accepted.
 If, for any reason, the certificate is not accepted, we will provide a full refund.